Robert Vincent Chesnes

 - Died May 23, 1979 in Everett, WA USA

-The Pittsburgh Pirates paid the PCL San Francisco Seals $100,000 for the contract of Bob Chesnes after the right-hander won 22 games for the Seals in 1947.
-Originally a shortstop in his early minor league days, he switched to the mound before spending three years in the Military Service during World War II.
+The Pittsburgh Pirates paid the Pacific Coast League San Francisco Seals $100,000 for the contract of Bob Chesnes after the right-hander won 22 games for the Seals in 1947.
+Originally a shortstop in his early minor league days, he switched to the mound before spending three years in military service during World War II.

 After leaving Pittsburgh in 1950 he appeared in 8 games for the New Orleans Pelicans of the Southern Association, going 2-2 with a 4.50 ERA.
 Chesnes finished his pro baseball career with the Hollywood Stars of the PCL in 1951.
 He appeared in 10 games, winning 2 and losing 2 with a 5.05 ERA.
 Bob had an overall minor league record of 54 wins, 32 losses and a 4.10 ERA.
 He also was very respectable with the bat, having 342 base hits in 1186 trips for a .289 average.